 Here we highlight maisonette vs bungalow types of houses having the same plinth area or almost equal.

 For maisonettes with the same plinth area on both floors, there will be savings on the foundation costs since it extends vertically and not horizontally, its foundation cost will be almost half that of a bungalow.

 The maisonette will also have half the roof quantities compared to a bungalow type if the total plinth area is similar, hence reduces construction cost.

 Since the bungalow does not have an extra suspended slab at the top like a maisonette, you tend to save more on the bungalow.

 From a design perspective to construction maisonettes depict classiness, elegance, and sophistication compared to bungalows.
 Making maisonettes expensive than the same sized bungalow, increasing the house owner’s social status among their peers.

 Security & Privacy

 Labor costs on maisonettes tend to be higher.
-This could be because of technical/structural knowledge required, longer time duration and stages to build, transportation of material from ground floor to the upper floor etc…
+This could be because of technical/structural knowledge required, longer time duration and stages to build, transportation of material from ground floor to the upper floor, etc…

-With a small piece of land, the best house to set up is a maisonette because you will use less space compared to a bungalow that requires large piece of land.
-When you have a small land, the best option is to go for a maisonette so that you can leave some space of other usages such as parking, garden or compound.
+With a small piece of land, the best house to set up is a maisonette because you will use less space compared to a bungalow that requires a large piece of land.
+When you have small land, the best option is to go for a maisonette so that you can leave some space for other usages such as parking, garden or compound.
 A bungalow will occupy a bigger space and will minimize the portions which could have been left for other needs.